-On March 11, 2014, the Company entered into the Capital One Credit Facility, which as of December 31, 2016, had revolver commitments of \$125.0 million, with an accordion provision allowing borrowing capacity to increase up to \$150.0 million.
+On March 11, 2014, the Company entered into the Capital One Credit Facility.
+On March 6, 2017, the Company entered into the EverBank Credit Facility, which amended and restated the Capital One Credit Facility.
+The EverBank Credit Facility was subsequently amended on October 19, 2017, increasing revolver commitments to \$120.0 million, with an accordion provision allowing borrowing capacity to increase up to \$150.0 million, subject to satisfaction of certain conditions.

-On June 2, 2014, HMS Funding, entered into the Deutsche Bank Credit Facility, which was most recently amended on February 9, 2016, increasing the revolver commitments to \$385.0 million.
-The Company contributes certain assets to HMS Funding from time to time, as permitted under the Capital One Credit Facility, as collateral to secure the Deutsche Bank Credit Facility.
+On June 2, 2014, HMS Funding, entered into the Deutsche Bank Credit Facility, which was most recently amended on November 20, 2017, increasing the revolver commitments to \$450.0 million.
+The Company contributes certain assets to HMS Funding from time to time, as permitted under the EverBank Credit Facility, as collateral to secure the Deutsche Bank Credit Facility.

-As of December 31, 2016, we had \$80.0 million outstanding and \$45.0 million available under our Capital One Credit Facility, and \$333.0 million outstanding and \$52.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
-As of December 31, 2015, we had \$105.0 million outstanding and \$20.0 million available under our Capital One Credit Facility, and \$275.0 million outstanding and \$85.0 million available under our Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
-See Note 5-Borrowings to the financial statements included elsewhere in this Form 10-K for additional information regarding the Credit Facilities.
+As of December 31, 2017, we had \$82.0 million outstanding and \$38.0 million available under our EverBank Credit Facility and \$348.0 million outstanding and \$102.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
+As of December 31, 2016, we had \$80.0 million outstanding and \$45.0 million available under our Capital One Credit Facility and \$333.0 million outstanding and \$52.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 Act.
+See Note 6 - Borrowings to the financial statements included elsewhere in this Form 10-K for additional information regarding the Credit Facilities.